Coral Springs Uncontested Divorce Lawyer

 Florida law establishes the rules married residents of the state must follow if they wish to get divorced.
-While some couples quickly agree on the terms of a divorce and are able to end the marriage relatively quickly, others remain in litigation for months or even years.
-When the parties are in agreement on ending the marriage, the division of shared property, child custody and support, spousal support, and finalizing all document, the divorce is deemed “uncontested” and will likely proceed quickly.
+While some couples quickly agree on the terms of a divorce and can end the marriage relatively quickly, others remain in litigation for months or even years.
+When the parties agree on ending the marriage, the division of shared property, child custody and support, spousal support, and finalizing all documents, the divorce is deemed "uncontested" and will likely proceed quickly.

 Each party in an uncontested divorce in Coral Springs usually retains a divorce attorney to facilitate the process.
-Because a family lawyer is not permitted to represent both sides in a divorce case, he or she is unable to advise the opposing party.
-If the other party is “pro se,” or chooses self-representation in the divorce action, a lawyer may meet with both parties; however, he or she may not advise the pro se party.
+Because a family lawyer cannot represent both sides in a divorce case, he or she cannot advise the opposing party.
+If the other party is "pro se," or chooses self-representation in the divorce action, a lawyer may meet with both parties; however, he or she may not advise the pro se party.

 In the interest of preserving time, energy, and financial expense, most Coral Springs spouses who decide to end their marriage strive for an uncontested divorce.
 If properly executed, the case is prepared and settled before court papers are filed.
-Parties discuss, prepare, sign and settle all aspects of the case.
+Parties discuss, prepare, sign, and resolve all aspects of the case.

 Couples who produced a child together during their marriage must plan for the continued care of the child.
-One of the most important parts of the uncontested divorce case is the preparation and filing of a parenting plan.
+One of the most critical parts of the uncontested divorce case is preparing and filing a parenting plan.
 Parenting plan details include:

 Writing a detailed parenting plan is a challenging task.
-A Coral Springs divorce attorney who is experience in child custody and parenting issues can prepare these critical documents on your behalf.
+A Coral Springs uncontested divorce attorney experienced in child custody and parenting issues can prepare these critical documents on your behalf.

 The judge hearing your case is likely to appreciate the parties' ability to negotiate and present their parenting agreement.
 Parents in this scenario typically have a higher probability of achieving co-parenting success after divorce.